Pomegranate, the fruit of life and death

 On New Year’s Eve, when the clock strikes midnight, you put the pomegranate in a plastic bag ( so you don’t stain your doorstep) and you break it on your doorstep to welcome good fortune.

-Everything is about the subconscious.
+It is all about the unconscious!
 We just spice it up for better results!

 Let’s explore some of the Ancient Greek Myths and Greek Folklore stories to understand why pomegranate is considered a very powerful ingredient for the use of spells and customs.